A.R.C. Archive. Ready. Cloud.

 Home inventory is a solved problem that nobody has solved well.
 The average American household contains around 300,000 items with a combined insurable value most homeowners have never calculated, and the existing tools haven't moved the needle - they're spreadsheets with better packaging, asking people to do the same manual work they'd been avoiding all along.
 The result is predictable.
 About 60% of homeowners are underinsured because they've never cataloged what they own.

-I built A.R.C. end to end - concept, code, brand, go-to-market - on nights and weekends while working full-time as a creative director.
-Python backend, Streamlit frontend, OpenAI Vision API for object recognition, deployed on Vercel with Supabase handling data persistence.
+I built A.R.C. end to end - concept, code, brand, go-to-market.
+Python backend, Streamlit frontend, OpenAI Vision API and Perceptron Mk1 for recognition, deployed on Vercel with Supabase handling data persistence.
 Concept to live product in ten weeks.

 Based on industry estimates of homeowner documentation rates and average coverage gaps.